racca3141/dodgeballs/README.md

 Collision between a circle and a rectangle requires checking 8 quadrants.
 Although, there are other methods, this was chosen and straightforward.
 The code checks for a direct hit on each of the 4 sides of the square.
 The other 4 are the corners.

+I'll post the .java files after the 18th.